Directions

 Giving directions is one of the 8 Essential Teaching Tools.
-Directions provide the information learned need to engage in learning tasks.
+Directions provide the information learners need to engage in learning tasks.
 Clear directions begin with verbs helping students to know what action is expected.
 Directions are sequenced and short and often posted for students to refer to while learning.

 Clear teacher directions support student autonomy.